 Why does emotional intelligence matter so much?
 Because highly emotionally intelligent people:

 1. Have great potential.

 People with emotional intelligence are great to have in the pipeline of future leaders because they possess the qualities that good leaders have: They are smart, empathetic, good decision-makers, humble and self-aware.
 They are curious and want to continuously learn and improve, asking how and why, not what.
-They want to understand the bigger picture and be able to connect their tasks to how it’s helping the company progress forward.
+They want to understand the bigger picture and be able to connect their tasks to how it’s helping the company progress.

 2. Do good business.

 Emotionally intelligent people listen, digest and understand every situation before reacting.
-They process information to deliver the most effective, valuable advice, and they make an emotional connection to every decision they make, considering how it will impact anyone involved.
+They process information to deliver the most effective, valuable advice, and they develop an emotional connection to every decision they make, considering how it will impact anyone involved.
 Emotionally intelligent people will do anything to make the client happy, and in today’s world of word-of-mouth referrals, a bad experience can spread quickly in a network.
 Exceptional customer service will not only retain existing clients but will turn first-time clients into repeats.